 Mandina Fulton from Countryside Services Ltd, who is managing the scheme on behalf of DAERA explains “We have active groups availing of the Agri-Food Co-operation Scheme from a diverse range of producers, from artisan food businesses located in rural or coastal regions wishing to collectively market their goods, to groups of farmers getting together to further a novel idea which will aid their supply of product to current or new markets.”

 The scheme is open to producers in the agricultural and horticultural sectors, and with increasing popularity of Food & Drink tourism & Artisans in NI, this sector is also a welcome inclusion under the scheme.
-With the help of a Facilitator each group will have a business plan produced and can cultivate their ideas in a group setting before applying for support measures which best suit their project and their needs, whether to improve their skills through training or study tours, or be able to increase the profile of the group and its product with the aid of market surveys, promotional material and value chain analysis.
+With the help of a Facilitator each group will have a business plan produced and can brain-storm their ideas in a group setting before applying for support measures which best suit their project and their needs.
+This can be improving their skills through training or study tours, or be able to increase the profile of the group and its product with the aid of market surveys, promotional material and value chain analysis.

 One of the groups currently availing of support under the scheme is the Lough Neagh Artisan group.
 The Lead Applicant of the group, Eimear Kearney from Lough Neagh Partnership explains: “Realising we had a gap in the market for promoting our products, we applied for support to the Agri-Food Co-operation Scheme for logo design under business tools and a marketing specialist mentor to advise on where our group idea should fit and to draw up a marketing plan.
 We have a diverse group, but have found some synergy between us all with the common end goal of having our products collectively marketed.”

-The marketing will include hampers filled full of their products, food tours around some of the farms and businesses to show how the products are processed, ending with a selection of products for the customers to taste and purchase, and the stocking of each other’s products under the Group name.
+The marketing will include hampers filled with the group’s products and food tours around some of the farms and businesses to show how the products are processed, ending with a selection of products for the customers to taste and purchase, and the merchandising of each other’s products under the Group name.

 The Agri-Food Co-operation Scheme is open for Expressions of Interest.